 Mystic Beach was my personal favorite spot on this stretch of the coast.
 This beach is part of the Juan de Fuca Provinicial Park.
 It requires a 45-minute walk and the trail can be a bit confusing, especially as it gets dark.
 Be very mindful of trail indicators, especially if you want to be here for sunset.

 With that said, I think any landscape photographer would agree that this is probably the prettiest spot for sunset.
-The waterfall that plummets directly onto the golden sand shore is most impressive during spring, but there was just enough of a trickle left to make for some good photos in July.
+The waterfall that plummets directly onto the golden sand shore is most impressive during spring.
+However, there was just enough of a trickle left to make for some good photos in July.

 Sombrio Beach / Sombrio Point